RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture

 \subsection{Number of features and models over leveling}

-The evolution of feature dimensionality across RocketStack ensembling depths was examined to assess how different feature selection strategies control potential feature inflation.
-In both binary and multi-class settings, the number of features was averaged per level across all classifiers and datasets, with results summarized in \autoref{tab:number_of_features} and visualized in \autoref{fig:numberoffeatures_over_leveling}A1–A2.
-In the binary setting, the configuration without feature compression exhibited a steady accumulation of features from level 1 (51.57) to level 10 (177.30), reflecting straightforward stacking without dimensionality constraints.
-These values are averaged across datasets and thus appear as non-integer quantities.
-The use of SFE at every level led to a consistent and sharp reduction, dropping from 51.57 features at level 1 to 3.05 by level 10.
-Periodic SFE showed a distinctive cyclic accumulation and reduction pattern: feature count increased between pruning stages (e.g., level 1 to 3: 51.57 → 86.66), then sharply dropped post-selection (e.g., level 3 to 4: 86.66 → 7.55), with diminishing growth phases due to cumulative pruning effects.
-These contrasting dynamics across binary configurations demonstrate how periodic selection allows for controlled recovery of predictive inputs, while continuous selection maintains minimal dimensionality throughout.
+The evolution of feature dimensionality across RocketStack ensembling depths was examined to assess how different feature selection strategies control feature inflation.
+In both binary and multi-class settings, the number of features was averaged per level across all classifiers and datasets, with results summarized in \autoref{tab:number_of_features} and visualized in \autoref{fig:numberoffeatures_over_leveling} A1--A2.
+In the binary setting, the no-compression configuration exhibited steady feature accumulation from level 1 (51.57) to level 10 (177.30), reflecting stacking without explicit dimensionality control.
+Since these values are averaged across datasets, feature counts appear as non-integer quantities.
+Applying SFE at every level produced a consistent and sharp reduction, decreasing from 51.57 at level 1 to 3.05 at level 10.
+Periodic SFE showed a cyclic accumulation and reduction pattern: the feature count increased between selection checkpoints (e.g., level 1 to 3: 51.57 $\rightarrow$ 86.66) and then dropped sharply after selection (e.g., level 3 to 4: 86.66 $\rightarrow$ 7.55), with subsequent growth phases diminishing due to cumulative pruning.
+These dynamics illustrate that periodic selection allows controlled recovery of meta-features, whereas per-level selection maintains minimal dimensionality throughout.